 - Remove all debris and sawdust

 - Amend nutrient and pH deficiencies with grass food

 The fiber beneath the stump site will help prepare the soil.
 However, after rain, the topsoil will settle, and you will notice a depression in the spot.
 To level the area, you will have to add more topsoil from time to time.

 Sow Grass Seeds

-Once you have filled the hole with topsoil, sow some grass seeds by hand.
+Once you have filled the hole with topsoil, sow some grass seed by hand.
 If you are wondering what to do after stump grinding, this is probably the best way to beautify that area again.

-To make sure the seeds are evenly distributed per square inch, disperse them evenly.
+To make sure the grass seeds are evenly distributed per square inch, disperse them evenly.
 For the best coverage, crisscross the area with grass seeds.
 Finally, rake the grass seeds into the soil and cover the area with half an inch of topsoil.

 Maintain the Grass

 The entire process is laborious and time-consuming, but the reward is great: lush green grass.
 However, taking care of the grass is also very important.

 To keep the soil moist, you can spray water using a sprayer with a fine mist setting.
 Make sure you do not overwater.
 If you overwater, you will end up washing the seeds away.
 When the grass grows to an inch, you will not have to be very careful about watering.
 And when the grass grows too tall, use a lawn mower to mow the grass.